dpmerrell/dpmerrell.github.io/about.md

 permalink: /about/
 ---

-I am pursuing a PhD in Computer Science at
-University of Wisconsin - Madison.
+I am pursuing a PhD in Computer Science(s) at University of Wisconsin - Madison.
+I hope that this blog evolves into something useful and interesting.
-I've found that I usually learn a principle best by teaching it.
-This blog gives me an outlet to explain topics that I encounter in my coursework, research, and life.
-It definitely benefits me, and it may benefit you!

-I am interested in many things, though I am early in my graduate studies and haven't settled on a research topic.
-I do enjoy thinking about cognition and decision making in systems of computers and humans.
-We'll see where that gets me.

-My background is in applied mathematics, with a tilt toward computational simulation.
+I am generously advised by Aws Albarghouthi and Loris D'Antoni of the Programming Languages group.
+My research seeks to apply *program verification* techniques to machine learning algorithms; e.g., neural networks.
+Our research aims to help practitioners build safe, reliable, and *ethical* machine learning systems.

+I studied math and physics as an undergrad.
+This background can be useful, though I've had a lot of catching up to do.

 <!---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)